18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Milwaukee Public Museum

-Don’t forget to check out their website and socials for any upcoming temporary exhibits or events happening during your stay.
+Don’t forget to check out the museum’s website and social media for any upcoming temporary exhibits or events happening during your trip to Milwaukee.

 North Point Lighthouse

 Seeking out the perfect vantage point to take in Lake Park?
-Well, the North Point Lighthouse is going to tick all of your boxes as you figure out what to do in Milwaukee.
+The North Point Lighthouse will tick all of your boxes as you figure out what to do in Milwaukee.
+This lighthouse was built in 1888 to replace an older structure on a bluff closer to the shores of Lake Michigan.
+For its historical significance, North Point Light was added to the National Register of Historic Places in 1984.

-If you’re interested in the fascinating maritime history of the legendary Great Lakes, then this is the place for you.
-This unique 74-foot-tall museum shows just how pivotal the North Point Lighthouse was in the trading industry of the lakes and has numerous artifacts that bring history to life.
+Dig into the fascinating maritime history of the Great Lakes at the lighthouse’s museum.
+This unique 74-foot-tall museum shows just how pivotal the North Point Lighthouse was in the trading industry of the lakes and features numerous artifacts that bring history to life.

 Harley-Davidson Museum